Covid 19 coronavirus: What you need to know about Monday's big developments

-For the first time in nearly six weeks, there are no new coronavirus cases in New Zealand, while the Government is preparing for what life will look like at alert level 2.
+New Zealand will move to alert level 2 at 11.59pm on Wednesday - but a staggered move means not all businesses will immediately be back up and running come Thursday.
 Get all the important news and read the full stories in the links below.

 Key developments in NZ